 - Spoon 6 large mounds of the mixture onto the prepared baking sheet.
 Gently press with a spatula on the top of each mound to flatten just slightly.

-- Cool a couple of minutes on the cookie sheet, then gently transfer to a wire rack to cool completely.
-Store leftovers in a slightly open Ziploc bag in the fridge for a couple of days.
+- Cool a couple of minutes on the cookie sheet, then gently transfer the oopsie rolls to a wire rack to cool completely.
+Oopsie rolls are best eaten on the day they are made.
+They do not store well.